aapoalas/denonomicon/static/contents/performance.md

 symbol individually, meaning that call performance improves to a baseline of less than 10 nanoseconds per call.

-The V8 Fast API call path is not available unconditionally, and depends on both the declared parameter types of the symbol in question and the parameters passed to call said symbol.
-That being said, all of Deno FFI's currently supported call parameters and return types are either directly supported by the V8 Fast API, or Deno internally adapts the calls so that Fast API support can be achieved.
+The V8 Fast API call path has restrictions, is not available unconditionally, and depends on both the declared parameter types of the symbol in question and the parameters passed to call said symbol.
+That being said, all of Deno FFI's currently supported call parameters and return types with the exception of structs (`{ struct: [...] }`) are either directly supported by the V8 Fast API, or Deno internally adapts the calls so that Fast API support can be achieved.

-Thus, all FFI symbol calls that are not marked nonblocking or with the `callback` flag can use the V8 Fast API but whether or not that is done depends on two things:
+Thus, most FFI symbol calls that are not marked nonblocking or with the `callback` flag can use the V8 Fast API but whether or not that is done depends on two things: